glacasa/WebWorkerWrapper/README.md

 As the messaging between the threads is limited to json objects, the parameters of the functions can only be serializables javascript objects ; no functions allowed.

-The background worker is still single threaded : if you call several functions, they will be queud.
+The background worker is still single threaded : if you call several functions, they will be queued.